Home Staging 101

 Once potential buyers approach the door, the entryway is the next space they'll notice.
 A fall-themed welcome mat, a tasteful bowl of small gourds or apples on a side table, or even a basket with cozy throws can create an inviting space that feels both stylish and warm.

-How to Use Artwork and Decor to Stage Your Home
+How to Stage Your Home to Appeal to Young Buyers

-How to Stage a Home in the Winter Months for Cozy Appeal
+How to Stage a Home for Sale When You Have Pets

-How to Stage Your Home for a Successful Condo Sale
+How to Stage Your Home for a Cozy Winter Look

-How to Stage Your Home to Highlight Its Unique Features
+How to Stage Your Home to Appeal to Out-of-Town Buyers

 If you have a large front porch, arrange furniture such as a bench or chairs with cozy cushions or blankets to invite people to imagine themselves sitting there, enjoying the fall air.
 Just be sure not to overcrowd the space---simplicity and subtlety can be very effective when staging a home.